arangodb/arangodb/Documentation/Manual/Upgrading12.md

 directories in the database directory.
 You can easily detect the backup files because they have a file ending of `.old`.

+Please note that the upgrade behavior in 1.2 was slightly changed compared to 1.1:
+- in 1.1, when starting `arangod` with `--upgrade`, the server performed the upgrade, and if the upgrade was successfully, continued to work in either daemon or console mode.
+- in 1.2, when started with the `--upgrade` option, the server will perfom the upgrade, and then exit with a status code indicating the result of the upgrade (0 = success, 1 = failure).
+To start the server regularly in either daemon or console mode, the `--upgrade` option must not be specified.
+  This change was introduced to allow init.d scripts check the result of the upgrade procedure, even in case an upgrade was successful.

 Troubleshooting{#Upgrading12Troubleshooting}
 ============================================